 Development & how it works

 Every day, participants send all sorts of data to citizen science platforms (e.g. biodiversity pictures or air quality measurements).
-Some citizen observatories such as Natusfera make their biodiversity and environmental observations available on Cos4Env and Cos4Bio, two portals that compile biodiversity and environmental observations, respectively, from multiple citizen observatories in one place.
+Some citizen observatories make their biodiversity and environmental observations available on Cos4Bio, a portal that compiles biodiversity observations from multiple citizen observatories in one place.
 DUNS will track data usage for all the observations that are available on these two portals.

 DUNS has an API to integrate the usage information for their observations into the citizen observatories, allowing them to improve or develop recognition systems.